Iris West-Allen (Arrowverse): Mirrorverse

 A version of the character, which was created by Eva McCulloch, from the dimension of Mirrorverse, after the kidnapping of Iris West-Allen.
 She is often referred to as Mirror Iris.
 She assumed the role of the original Iris West-Allen and filled in the blanks with Barry Allen on the real Iris's disappearance.
 At a dinner with Barry, they were attacked by Amunet Black, telling them to not interfere with her activities.
 She joined Amunet's business against Barry's wishes, but failed to take her down on her own, calling Barry for help, to also stop Goldface.
 Though she was able to get the mirror gun from Joe West, she didn't extract any information about Joseph Carver.
 When Wally returned, she had to fake knowing him, but Wally told Barry that he had a weird feeling about her.
 At some point, Kamilla Hwang took a picture of her that was showing she was a mirror clone, and Iris had to send her to the Mirrorverse, bringing a mirror clone of her to be replaced with.
 Later, Iris and Kamila went to interview Tina McGee, at Mercury Labs, but their true goal was to retrieve a prismatic refractor.
 As they were about to escape, Millie Rawlins / Sunshine attacked them, but Barry intervened saving them.
 After learning that Joe went to witness protection, due to an assassination attempt, she uses it as the reason to kick Barry out of their apartment, with the goal of weakening him.
 She, Kamilia, and a mirror clone of David Singh, went to Ramsey Rosso / Bloodwork and took blood sample from him, to use it to bring Eva back from the Mirrorverse.
 Upon Barry realizing that, he went to her apartment and the two fought, with her mirror glass, though, telekenisis, to wound him.
 When she realized that she was a mere tool of Eva, she decided to be self-destroyed.

-Unnamed Earth

-A version of the character, residing on an unnamed Earth portrayed by Kiersey Clemons, is seen when Barry Allen saves her from a traffic accident, using his superspeed.